emilysellinger/CSE583-Project/documentation/ComponentSpecification.md

 **App Functions (phoenix/code/app_functions.py)**
 We use a module to organize some of the functions that subset the data for visualization in the dash app.
 These include:
 - subset_date:
-- - Uses the month and day selected in the dropdown menu to subset the air quality and ebird datasets to only that specific date.
+  - Uses the month and day selected in the dropdown menu to subset the air quality and ebird datasets to only that specific date.
 - subset_air_quality:
-- - Uses the county specified in the dropdown menu to subset the air quality data.
+  - Uses the county specified in the dropdown menu to subset the air quality data.
-- - New dataframes are created which contain only dates that are rated Very Unhealthy or Hazardous by the EPA.
+  - New dataframes are created which contain only dates that are rated Very Unhealthy or Hazardous by the EPA.
-- - A new column called "Data Offset" is added to these new dataframes that allow for easier plotting of shaded rectangles in the dash app below.
+  - A new column called "Data Offset" is added to these new dataframes that allow for easier plotting of shaded rectangles in the dash app below.
-- - These new dataframes are then converted to lists so they can be used with plotly.
+  - These new dataframes are then converted to lists so they can be used with plotly.

 Python packages used:
 - Pandas

 **Plotly visualizations (phoenix/code/app.py)**
 A variety of interactive maps and plots will be used to visualize the effects of air quality on resident bird sightings in Oregon.
 These visualizations include:
 - A choropleth map of Oregon with shaded counties representing their PM 2.5 rating as well as circles representing bird sightings ( with the size representing the numberr of birds sighted) for resident bird species.
-This map has a time slider that allows the user to see how air quality and sightings change from day to day between June 2020 and November 2020.
-Additionally, it will have the ability to select which family orspecies the user wants to view.
+This map has a time slider that allows the user to see how air quality and sightings change from day to day between June 2020 and September 2020.
+Additionally, it will have the ability to select which family or species the user wants to view.
 - A chart of the number of sightings for  Oregon resident bird species over time.
 Shaded rectangles represent the days with Very Unhealthy or Hazardous air quality ratings in the county selected.

 Python packages used: